mwrnd/innova2_experiments/riscv_rocket64b4l2w_xdma/README.md

 xsdb% Info: Hart #0 (target 3) Running (FPGA reprogrammed, wait for debugger resync)
 ```

-`vbindiff` has a *next difference* function and I used it to confirm all leading data was identical.
+`vbindiff` has a *next difference* function and I use it to confirm all leading data is identical.

 ![Memory Partially Written Correctly](img/Memory_Partially_Written_Correctly.png)

-Something was regularly interrupting the debugger.
-It turned out to be the Innova-2's JTAG control mechanism.
+Something is regularly interrupting the debugger.

 ---